itscoltonhicks/Windows-OS-Administration/README.md

 Notice how the syntax of ```cmdlets``` are ```verb-noun```.

 Some ```cmdlets``` have aliases, which are basically shortcuts or nicknames that make them quicker to type and give you the same output.
 We can see a list of them with ```Get-Alias```.

 <img width="800" alt="3  Get-Alias cmdlet" src="https://github.com/user-attachments/assets/2b9c0cc8-d01d-4ac1-8543-a325f71afd76" loading="lazy"/>

 Although they can help us be more efficient, I'll continue this section by using ```cmdlets``` so we can get familiar with them.
+[Here's a list of aliases if you want a quick cheatsheet.](https://github.com/itscoltonhicks/Windows-OS-Administration/blob/main/Project-Files/AliasCheatsheet.txt)

 Let's run another one to view the files and folders in our current directory: